andob/timelineview-v2/README.md

         .to(YearlyDateTimeInterval::class.java)
 }

-//with DateTimeIntervalTypeChangeFlow you can specify what happens when the user press down/up buttons
+//with DateTimeIntervalTypeChangeFlow you can specify what happens when the user press down/up
-//for instance, in the above example, if a day is selected, by pressing up, the selected interval will become the current month
+//buttons.
+For instance, in the above example, if a day is selected, by pressing up, the
-//in the below example, if a day is selected, by pressing up, the selected interval will become the current year timelineView.dateTimeIntervalTypeChangeFlow = DateTimeIntervalTypeChangeFlow.build {
+//selected interval will become the current month.
+In the below example, if a day is selected,
+//by pressing up, the selected interval will become the current year timelineView.dateTimeIntervalTypeChangeFlow = DateTimeIntervalTypeChangeFlow.build {
     from(DailyDateTimeInterval::class.java)
         .to(YearlyDateTimeInterval::class.java)